Energy Engineer

 Education

 Most energy engineering jobs require at least an undergraduate degree.
-This should be an engineering topic and have some focus on energy.
-Having a master’s degree isn’t usually a requirement for this role but having one can make you seem more desirable to a hiring manager and give you more specialised knowledge.
-If you completed a general engineering undergraduate degree, having a master’s degree in energy engineering gives you a headstart in the position over other candidates who aren’t specifically trained in energy engineering.
+This should be on an engineering topic and have some focus on energy.
+Having a master’s degree isn’t usually a requirement for this role, but having one can make you seem more desirable to a hiring manager and give you more specialised knowledge.
+If you completed a general engineering undergraduate degree, having a master’s degree in energy engineering gives you a headstart in the position over other candidates who aren’t specifically trained in the field.

-An alternative option is an apprenticeship.
-Apprenticeships can be gaining work experience with a specific company where you learn on the job skills and gain experience which is directly relevant to the job you’re going into.
-Some firms offer apprenticeships which are a combination of work in the firm and university education.
+An alternative is an apprenticeship.
+Apprenticeships can gain work experience with a specific company, learn on-the-job skills that are directly relevant to the job they’re going into.
+Some firms offer apprenticeships which combine opportunities to work in the firm with university education.
 With this type of apprenticeship, the firm often pays for your degree and you earn a salary for the work that you do for them.
-You can explore the current apprenticeships available with this government apprenticeship search tool.

 Do you want to get into engineering but don’t like the idea of a degree?
 Learn how to get into engineering without a BEng.